framework-one/framework-one.github.io/source/documentation/4.0/using-di-one.markdown

 As noted above, the optional config argument to the `ioc` constructor is a struct containing various parameters that alter the behavior of DI/1.
 The `constants` config element is a struct containing mappings from bean names to specific constant values.
 This allows you to specify non-CFC values for constructor arguments, setters and properties (but is most commonly used for constructor arguments).
 The value may be of any type and any reference to that bean name will return the specified value as a singleton.

-These values may be added after DI/1 has been initialized using the `addBean()` method as shown above.
+These values may be added after DI/1 has been initialized using the `declare()` method as shown above.

 ### Specifying Additional Transient Beans